microsoft/language-server-protocol/specification.md

 interface ServerCapabilities {
 	/**
 	 * Defines how text documents are synced.
 Is either a detailed structure defining each notification or
 	 * for backwards compatibility the TextDocumentSyncKind number.
+If omitted it defaults to `TextDocumentSyncKind.None`.
 	 */
 	textDocumentSync?: TextDocumentSyncOptions | number;
 	/**